Benzir Ahmed

-Benzir Ahmed (born 29 February 1952) is a Bangladesh Awami League politician who has served as the member of parliament for Dhaka-20 since January 2019.
+Benzir Ahmed (born 29 February 1952) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Dhaka-20 constituency.

 Early life

 Ahmed was born on 29 February 1952 in the village of Bainna, Dhamrai, Dhaka District, East Pakistan, Pakistan, the third child among four brothers and two sisters.
-He attended Manikganj Debendra College and Dhaka University.
+He attended Manikganj Govt.
+Debendra College and Dhaka University.
 He has a M.A. degree.

 Career

 Ahmed was elected to Parliament in 2008 from Dhaka-20 as a Bangladesh Awami League candidate.
-He received the nomination to contest 2018 election from Dhaka-20.
+He received the nomination to contest the 2018 election from Dhaka-20.
 He is the president of the Dhaka District unit of the Bangladesh Awami League.
 He was the President of Bangladesh Association of International Recruiting Agencies(BAIRA).
-In 2022 BAIRA Election, he lost to the panel lead by Mohammad Abul Bashar.
+In 2022 BAIRA Election, he lost to the panel led by Mohammad Abul Bashar.

+Political life

+Benjir was elected as the first Member of Parliament in the Ninth National Parliament elections in 2008.
+During the Ninth Parliament, he was a member of the Petition Committee and the Parliamentary Standing Committee on the Ministry of Lands.
+In 2014, he did not participate in the election as he was not nominated.
+He was nominated by Awami League in the 11th National Parliament election held on 30 December 2018 and later got the candidacy of Grand Alliance.
+He was nominated by Awami League in the 12th National Parliament election held on 7 January 2024.
+He got 83,708 thousand votes defeating his nearest rival independent candidate Mohaddesh Hossain.